TILOS-AI-Institute/HypergraphPartitioning/README.md

 *******************************************************************************************

-In order to run SpecPart please do the following:
+In order to run SpecPart please do the following in Julia REPL:
 ```
 include("SpectralRefinement.jl")
 using Main.SpecPart